8 tips to keep your vagina happy and healthy

 That sexy lingerie could also mean trouble.
 For regular wear, always go for cotton or silk lingerie.
 They absorb moisture and help to keep the vagina dry.
-It is better to avoid synthetic, nylon or blended materials that hold moisture close to the skin.
-The fancy, sexy, lingerie could be used for special days!
+It is better to avoid synthetic, nylon, or blended materials that hold moisture close to the skin.
+The fancy, sexy lingerie can be used for special days!

 It is advisable not to sit around in your wet swimsuit or sweaty gym clothes.
 Moisture can give bacteria a happy space to grow.
 Also, try to avoid extremely tight fitting pantyhose, tights, jeans, and leggings for long periods.
 Even they can cause bacteria to grow and lead to infections.
 Opt for loose airy clothes like skirts, dresses that offer regular airflow.

-The vagina should be cleaned properly everyday front to back to avoid anal bacteria entering the vagina.
-All you need is water and a mild unscented soap.
+The vagina should be cleaned properly daily.
+Front to back to avoid anal bacteria entering the vagina.
+All you need is water and a mild, unscented soap.
 There is no need for douching!
 That can just mess up the bacterial balance.

 It is preferable to avoid western style public toilets unless they are disinfected well.
 You aren’t susceptible to yeast infections but public toilets could be infected with other dangerous and unknown bacteria.
 Better safe than sorry!